warpgt/WAtimer/README.md

-Its javascript timer with one or more instances on page
+Javascript timer with one or more instances on page

-With one instance like in included code it show its time in title of page
+With one instance (like in included code) it show its time in title of page